hologramkrypt/saturni/assets/README.md

 <h1 align=center> Assets
 </h1>

-This is where youll find all my *wallpapers, icons, cursors,* and *themes*
+This is where youll find all my *wallpapers, icons, cursors,* and *themes*.
+These are just what I use.
+I encourage trying something different to try and find something that works for you.

 #### Heres what I use